msaadshabir/CloudChat/README.md

 # CloudChat

-Vercel-themed microblogging app (X-like) built on Next.js App Router with Clerk auth, Neon Postgres via Drizzle ORM, and Tailwind CSS.
+A lightweight, real-time platform inspired by X (Twitter) built on Next.js App Router with Clerk auth, Neon Postgres via Drizzle ORM, and Tailwind CSS.
 Create clouds, like, retweet, and comment—with moderation and admin tooling.

 ## Features